taubenangriff/AnnoFCConverter/README.md

 # IMPORTANT

-This Program is being abandoned and will not be supported in the future!
+This Program is abandoned and will no longer be supported!

-As a better and more stable alternative, you should use the [FileDBReader Tool](https://github.com/anno-mods/FileDBReader) which comes with built-in support for fc files and offers you to configure what should be read as what.
+As a better and more stable alternative, you should use the [FileDBReader Tool](https://github.com/anno-mods/FileDBReader#binary-data-in-xml-based-anno-files) which comes with built-in support for fc files and offers you to configure what should be read as what.

 ## AnnoFCConverter (Depracated)
 Allows to convert Anno 1800 and 2070 .fc files into custom file formats which can be read by a human with a text editor like vsc and back into .fc